Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 Moral injury is not merely trauma.
 It is the wound that comes when a person participates in, witnesses, fails to prevent, or is betrayed by actions that violate their deepest moral beliefs.[^6]

 A soldier can survive combat and still lose trust in themselves.
 A medic can save lives and still be haunted by the one they could not reach.
 A drone operator can return home every night and still carry the unbearable distance between screen and consequence.
 A commander can follow lawful orders and still wonder years later whether legality was enough.
 A citizen can support a war from a couch and only later recognize that slogans are cheaper than blood.

 This is one of the great hidden costs of war for profit and war for prestige: it converts moral burden into private suffering.
 Leaders move on.
 Contractors move on.
 Think-tank panels move on.
 Administrations change.
 The veteran wakes up at 3 a.m.
 The civilian mother remembers the sound.
 The child grows up under absence.

 Caesar's ledger is never balanced in public.

 It is balanced inside bodies.

+And if we are honest, modern societies are astonishingly poor at caring for the wounds they help create.
+We celebrate veterans in airports, applaud during halftime ceremonies, post patriotic slogans online, and speak reverently about sacrifice — yet many veterans still struggle with housing insecurity, inadequate mental healthcare, addiction, isolation, family instability, and the quiet loneliness of returning to a civilian world that often cannot understand what they carry.

+The contradiction is painful.

+A nation willing to spend trillions preparing for war often hesitates when asked to spend meaningfully on recovery.

+That should trouble us.

+Because gratitude without responsibility becomes performance.

+And patriotism without care becomes branding.

 ## Power Creep and the Arrogance of Permanent Command